charliejamesdevelopment/socket-chats/README.md

 A simple application utilising the open-source npm module Socket.io & Express to allow users to create their own chat rooms!

 # READ!
 This application was built on Node.js v8.1.0 and Express v4.15.2.
+You will also need a MongoDB database to run the socket app itself.
+Please scroll to installation for relevant instructions.
 Relevant dependancy versions can be found below:
 ```json
 "dependencies": {
   "body-parser": "~1.17.1",